 (4-0-3).
 Introduces basic photographic skills of camera control and photographic practice through the use of digital technology.
 Introduces and explores topics relating to the history and theory of photographic practice.
+Not open to students who have completed DES 160.
 Prerequisite: DES 101 or DES 131.
 Lab/Tech fee rate A applies.